 - Installation in a large, crowded office space or other structure can cost up to $15,000 to $20,000.

 Type of System

-The type of system you choose will impact your overall commercial fire alarm system cost, especially in terms of labor.
+The type of system you choose will impact your overall commercial fire alarm system design and cost, especially in terms of labor.
 You can choose between a wired system or a wireless system.

 In new construction, many business owners choose a wired system due to the ease of installation during the building process, reliability, and response time to a fire threat.
 The equipment is simpler and less expensive overall.

 However, in older buildings, a wireless system may be less expensive to install in order to avoid the labor-intensive process of running wires in existing ceilings and walls.
 The quick, low-hassle installation will minimally disrupt the work environment.
 It is important to note that while the reliability of wireless systems has increased in recent years and the price of wireless equipment has dropped, wireless equipment is still more expensive than wired.

 There are advantages and disadvantages to each type of system, and you should consider whether a hard-wired, wireless, or hybrid system is the best fit for the property.